zhukaihan/Ultra-Simple-Browser/README.md

             Sixth, AddNewFavoriteItemTableViewController.swift.
 The TableViewController that let user add new                        favorite item to Favorites
             Seventh, DemoViewController.swift.
 The ViewController just like it named(although every controller named                 by its functions).
 It guide user to use this browser at its first launch.
             Eightth(Eighth?),
-    Fifth, the Tests.
-Never used it.
-It is not right for me.
-But it is not bothering me, so I let it be like that.

 [appstorelink]: http://itunes.apple.com/us/app/ultra-simple-browser/id952551914?mt=8
 [githublink]: http://github.com/zhukaihan/Ultra-Simple-Browser